drunsinn/yaews/README.md

 The first LED on the ESP-12 submodule gives an indication about the wifi connection.
 LED off = Wifi connected The second LED on the NodeMCU boad is currently not in use.

+# Hardware

+## DHT22/AM2302
+The DAT-Pin of the DHT22 sensor is connected to GPIO0.
+This corresponds to D3 on the NodeMCU Amica board.

 # Dependencies

 These librarys can be installed via the arduino library manager: